OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 ## Debugging your custom layouts

-To debug your custom layout, you just need to store it in the path declared with property `openvidu.recording.custom-layout`, as explained in section [Add new properties when launching openvidu-server](#2-add-new-properties-when-launching-openvidu-server).
+To debug your custom layout, you just need to store it in the path declared with property `OPENVIDU_RECORDING_CUSTOM_LAYOUT`, as explained in section [Add new properties when launching openvidu-server](#2-add-new-properties-when-launching-openvidu-server).

 Then, by using your OpenVidu application, start a session and as many publishers as you expect to be recorded in your custom layout.
 Finally you just have to connect to your layout through **Chrome** by entering url: